• About us

 I innovate, pioneer, and invent.
 I take risks and course-correct when necessary.

-I address community crises by marshaling and organising resources, networks, and messages.
+I address community crises by marshalling and organising resources, networks, and messages.

 I recognise and tend to the generational and current traumas caused by oppressive systems, institutions, policies, and practices.